Master’s Degree

 Highlights

-• Experiential learning Visits and international study trips are significant learning events, with the travel, seeing the art in situ and informal access to tutors serving to intensify the experience.
+International study trips and visits are significant learning events, where travel, experiencing art in situ, and informal access to tutors come together to create an immersive and enriching experience.

-• Advice from experts Regular visits to Sotheby’s auction house to preview auction sales followed by reflective sessions and tailored advice on students’ projects from Sotheby’s experts.
+Take part in regular visits to Sotheby’s auction house to preview upcoming sales, followed by reflective sessions and tailored guidance on projects from auction house experts.

 Faculty